-- Including chocolate in my diet as if my life depended on it.
+- I Include chocolate in my diet as if my life depended on it.

-- Going to a restaurant, ordering the first thing I see on the menu that looks good and if I like it, never trying anything else…..ever.
+- I go to a restaurant, order the first thing I see on the menu that looks good and if I like it, never trying anything else…..ever.

-- dipping random things in chocolate, like bacon, green beans, and chicken nuggets.
+- I dip random things in chocolate, like bacon, green beans, and chicken nuggets.

-- Never leaving the house without getting a kiss and a hug from my husband.
-(I just never know if that is going to be the last time I see him)
+- I never leave the house or let my husband or kids leave the house without getting a kiss and a hug.
+(I just never know if that is going to be the last time I see them)

-- On any given day, having several Chrome windows open with a dozen research tabs each, just short of the stressful zone where I can no longer see the icons on the tabs.
+- On any given day, I have several Chrome windows open with a dozen research tabs each, just short of the stressful zone where I can no longer see the icons on the tabs.